Spalding Gray: Health problems and death

 On January 11, 2004, Gray was declared missing.
-The night before his disappearance, he had taken his children to see Tim Burton's film Big Fish.
+The night before, he had taken his children to see Tim Burton's film Big Fish.
 It ends with the line, "A man tells a story over and over so many times he becomes the story.
 In that way, he is immortal."
 Gray's widow, Kathie Russo, said after he disappeared, "You know, Spalding cried after he saw that movie.
 I just think it gave him permission.
 I think it gave him permission to die."

 When Gray was first reported missing, his profile was featured on the Fox Network television show America's Most Wanted.

-On March 7, 2004, the Office of Chief Medical Examiner of the City of New York reported that two men had discovered Gray's body and pulled it from the East River.
-One of the men gave an interview about the incident.
-It is believed that Gray jumped off the Staten Island Ferry.
+In early March 2004, Gray's body was found in the East River.
+It is believed that he jumped off the Staten Island Ferry.
 He had previously attempted suicide in 2002.
 Gray was reported to have been working on a new monologue at the time of his death.
 There was speculation that his revisiting the material of the car crash in Ireland and his subsequent attempts to recover from his injuries might have triggered a final bout of depression.

 Gray was buried at Oakland Cemetery in Sag Harbor, New York.
 He was survived by his wife Kathie Russo, stepdaughter Marissa, sons Forrest Dylan and Theo Spalding Gray, and brothers Rockwell and Channing Gray.